Terrazzo-Web/Terrazzo/framework/terrazzo/README.md

 - We don't have to guess how and when to call `.clone()`, especially when signals are used in closures.
-- We can always pass Signals as values so we don't have to deal with references, lifetimes and the Rust borrow-checker.
+- We can always pass signals as values so we don't have to deal with references, lifetimes and the Rust borrow-checker.

 In other words, we can leverage the powerful Rust type system, use one language for both the UI and